Reduced NEXI protocol for the quantification of human gray matter microstructure on the Connectome 2.0 scanner: Methods

 \subsection{Synthetic simulations and protocol reduction}

 A synthetic dataset of $10^6$ diffusion signals was generated with the NEXI model.
 Ground-truth parameter vectors were sampled uniformly within empirical bounds obtained from the full 15-feature protocol ($t_{ex}$:[1,70]ms, $f$:[0.15,0.80], $D_i$:[1.7,3.5]ms/µm$^2$, $D_e$:[0.5,1.5]ms/µm$^2$).
 These empirically derived ranges ensured that the simulations covered only physiologically plausible values while avoiding extreme outliers observed in low SNR voxels.
 Gaussian noise was then added so that the resulting SNR matched the in vivo distribution (mean:32, CI:[13, 60]).
 The four NEXI target parameters were z-scored before training, meaning we subtracted the mean and divided by the standard deviation for each parameter.
 This step ensures all parameters are on a common scale, which is essential for providing fair, unitless feature attributions.
+To demonstrate the scalability of our approach beyond the discrete 15-feature master protocol, we also performed an extended optimization on a high-density, physically constrained $(b, \Delta)$ grid, the details of which are provided in the Supplementary Materials (Figure \ref{fig:supp8}).

-An XGBoost regression model \cite{chenXGBoostScalableTree2016} was trained to predict each parameter from the full 15-feature input.
-Feature relevance was quantified using SHAP \cite{lundbergUnifiedApproachInterpreting2017}, and RFE was applied to iteratively remove the least informative features.
+An XGBoost regression model \citep{chenXGBoostScalableTree2016} was trained to predict each parameter from the full 15-feature input.
+Feature relevance was quantified using SHAP \citep{lundbergUnifiedApproachInterpreting2017}, and RFE was applied to iteratively remove the least informative features.

-The final 8-feature protocol was selected based on: (i) the inflection point in normalized root mean square error (RMSE) across parameters, and (ii) protocol compatibility with time-dependent diffusion kurtosis analysis \cite{fieremansMonteCarloStudy2010,aggarwalDiffusiontimeDependenceDiffusional2020,solomonTimedependentDiffusivityKurtosis2023,novikovTimeDependentDiffusionKurtosis2011} for secondary validation of exchange effects.
+The final 8-feature protocol was selected based on: (i) the inflection point in normalized root mean square error (RMSE) across parameters, and (ii) protocol compatibility with time-dependent diffusion kurtosis analysis \citep{fieremansMonteCarloStudy2010,aggarwalDiffusiontimeDependenceDiffusional2020,solomonTimedependentDiffusivityKurtosis2023,novikovTimeDependentDiffusionKurtosis2011} for secondary validation of exchange effects.